antonblaise/persona-ai/README.md

 **Stage 2 complete** when the model responds successfully.

-### Stage 3️⃣: Open WebUI Deployment
+### Stage 3️⃣: Chainlit UI Deployment

+In this stage, we will make use of the open-source customizable [Chainlit UI](https://docs.chainlit.io/get-started/overview) to run the AI persona.

-1. Make sure Ollama is running in the background:
+1. First, we need to make sure Ollama is running in the background:
     Open a new Command Prompt or PowerShell and run:
     ```cmd
     ollama list